Wine, Cider, Fruit Soda & SPIRITS

 Visit artisan wine, cider, fruit soda, and distillery tasting rooms.
 Swirl, sniff, and sip your way through the areas just to the east and south of Keremeos and Cawston, choosing from over 14 wineries, 3 cideries, one with fruit soda, one with spirits, and a dedicated distillery.
 Learn about the signature characteristics of Similkameen Valley Terroir.

-Cycle along vineyards, take a guided tour, or board a helicopter for a bird’s eye view of the spectacular valley.
-Many locations offer outdoor patios, tasting rooms, accommodations, live entertainment, and food service, or you can bring your own for a picnic.
-Explore on your own or book a guided tour.
+Cycle along vineyards, join a guided tour, or take in a bird’s-eye view of the valley by helicopter.
+Most locations offer outdoor patios, tasting rooms, some with accommodations, live entertainment, and food service, and many also welcome picnic-style visits.

 Cider, Fruit Soda & Spirits

-- Klippers Untangled Cider – Open Thursday and Friday 3pm to 8pm, Saturday and Sunday 12:00pm to 8:00pm.
+- Klippers Untangled Cider – To April 31st open Friday to Sunday 12pm to 8pm.

 Wineries